newque/newque/README.md

 By default, JSON Schema validations happen in the main thread to avoid excessive context switching, but calls with 10 or more messages will be validated in a background thread.
 This value (`10`) is configurable.
 See [the JSON Schema Validation object format](#json-schema-validation-object).

+Validation is done using the unbelievably fast [RapidJson](https://github.com/miloyip/rapidjson/) library.

 Note: JSON Schema files are checked on startup to ensure that they don't themselves contain errors.
 Newque won't start if any JSON Schema contains errors.

 __Lua Scripting__

 Newque offers Lua scripting.
-Scripts are invoked *after JSON Schema Validation, but before Batching*.
+Scripts are invoked during Write operations, *after JSON Schema Validation, but before Batching*.
 A channel can have more than 1 script.
 They are invoked in order: the original messages are passed to the first script, then the output is passed to the second script, and so on.
 The output of the final script is then passed to the Batcher (if applicable) or to the channel's backend.

 Scripts are simple Lua files that *must return a function that takes 2 arrays of strings and returns 2 arrays of strings*.
 [Here](https://github.com/newque/newque/blob/master/conf/scripts/to_uppercase.lua) is an example of a script that upper cases every message.
-The number of messages and the IDs must always match, but it is possible to insert or drop messages and IDs.
+The number of messages and the number of IDs must always match, but it is possible to insert or drop messages and IDs.

 Each channel has its own Lua sandbox.
-A global variable created in a script on one channel is accessible in other scripts and in subsequent invokations.
-This is on purpose, it makes it possible for the user to cache values or even keep (e.g.) database connections open!
+A Lua global variable created in a script is accessible in other scripts in the same channel and in subsequent invokations.
+This is on purpose, as it makes it possible for the user to cache values or even keep (e.g.) database connections open!
 However, it means that only one script per channel can be executing at any time.
-This restriction also ensures that the ordering of messages isn't altered due to one script invokation taking a longer time the next one.
-In other words, this access lock on each channel's Lua sandbox prevents race conditions.
+This restriction also ensures that the ordering of messages isn't altered due to one script invokation taking a longer time than the next one.
+In other words, the synchronization lock on each channel's Lua sandbox prevents race conditions.

 The Lua sandboxes do not run in the main thread.
 It's safe to execute blocking operations, such as I/O (HTTP calls, reading files, etc.) or heavy CPU-bound processing.

-Calling `error({location = "some string", message = "some other string"})` will return a formatted error message to the user.
-This is helpful when Lua scripts are used to do custom validation on messages.
+Calling (e.g.) `error({location = "File myscript.lua, line 36", message = "Invalid blah"})` will return a formatted error message to the user.
+This is helpful when Lua scripts are used for custom validation on messages.

 Calling `error()` with any value other than an object having the keys `location` and `message` will be considered an "unexpected error".
 Strings or Numbers passed to `error()` will be logged in the Newque logs and a generic error message will be returned to the user.